-- Always use the backups which are newer than the tombstone lifetime interval for Active Directory forest.
+- Always use backups that are newer than the tombstone lifetime interval for Active Directory forest.

-- Remember that when you move an object from one domain to another within a forest (for example, using the Movetree.exe utility or any 3rd party tool), no tombstone for this object will remain in the source Active Directory.
+- When you move an object from one domain to another within a forest (for example, using the Movetree.exe utility or any 3rd party tool), no tombstone for this object will remain in the source Active Directory.
 Thus, such an object cannot be fully recovered to the original domain.

 - Consider that when Group Policy objects are restored from the backup, both Active Directory data (storing Group Policy Containers) and %Sysvol% data (storing Group Policy Templates) is involved.
 Therefore, for successful restore data should be consistent in these two locations.
 Restore logic is implemented as follows: existing Group Policy objects are deleted from target, and new ones from the backup are written there.

 - Link attributes without the corresponding back link to deleted objects are not restored, if both deleted objects and links are restored in a single restore operation.
 To work around, you will need to perform the restore once again.